google/WebFundamentals/src/site/documentation/performance/optimizing-content-efficiency/resource-caching.markdown

 All HTTP requests made by the browser are first routed to the browser cache to check if there is a valid cached response that can be used to fulfill the request.
 If there is a match, the response is read from the cache and we eliminate both the network latency and the data costs incurred by the transfer. **However, what if we want to update or invalidate a cached response?**

 For example, let’s say we’ve told our visitors to cache a CSS stylesheet for up to 24 hours (max-age=86400), but our designer has just committed an update that we would like to make available to all users.
 How do we notify all the visitors with what is now a “stale” cached copy of our CSS to update their caches?
-Trick question, we can’t, at least not without changing the URL of the resource.
+It's a trick question - we can’t, at least not without changing the URL of the resource.

 Once the response is cached by the browser, the cached version will be used until it is no longer fresh, as determined by max-age or expires, or until it is evicted from cache for some other reason - e.g. user clearing their browser cache.
 As a result, different users might end up using different versions of the file when the page is constructed: users who just fetched the resource will use the new version, while users who cached an earlier (but still valid) copy will use an older version of its response.